wingkwong/leetcode-the-hard-way/tutorials/basic-topics/prefix-sum.md

 ---
-title: "Prefix Sum"
+title: 'Prefix Sum'
-description: "Prefix Sum is the sums of prefixes of the input sequence"
+description: 'Prefix Sum is the sums of prefixes of the input sequence'
 hide_table_of_contents: true
 keywords:
   - leetcode